Arteaga2k/problema3/app/Twig/doc/tags/embed.rst

     │                                     │
     └─────────────────────────────────────┘

-Without the ``embed`` tag, you have two ways to design your templates:
+Without the ''embed'' tag, you have two ways to design your templates:

  * Create two "intermediate" base templates that extend the master layout
    template: one with vertically stacked boxes to be used by the "foo" and